Since 2017

 Step 2

-3. The remaining 35 ml water and the soy sauce go into a saucepan.
-Sugar follows.
+3. I pour the remaining water together with the soy sauce into a saucepan.
+I add the sugar to it.

 Step 3